enlightenedstructure/The_Project/Home/index.md

 wanting to meet each other and play:

 The purpose of this site is to act as a seed crystal for the coming together of a post-scarcity creativity economy, and the various existing projects that comprise this movement already.

+The list below is a _starting point only_ of key infrastructure projects.

 |                          | Node Stores                 | Node Relationships        | Node Syncing              | Node Differences      | Node Merging                | Node Transforms          | Node Visualization       | Node Navigation    | Trust Ratings               |